semantic-flow/sflo/documentation/faq.reference-iri-choices.md

   - Example: //other.org/x → inherits the base’s scheme, e.g. http://other.org/x.

 - Absolute-path reference — begins with / but not //.
-   - Example: /foo/bar → keeps the base’s scheme and authority, resets the path, e.g. http://example.org/foo/bar.
+   - Example: /foo/bar → keeps the base’s scheme and authority, resets the path, e.g. http://example.org/foo/bar or file:///foo/bar.

 - Relative-path reference — does not begin with / or //.
    - Example: foo/bar or ../foo → inherits the base’s scheme, authority, and path context, e.g. http://example.org/base/foo/bar.